soapimaister/loginofinstagram/README.md

 # loginofinstagram
 This is a proyect model.
-Este es un proyecto de prueba.
+Este es un proyecto de prueba.The size recommend for SmarthPhones 720x1280px.